theEndBeta/Kamyroll-Python/README.md

  - Each command requires a particular id, if it is not respected, it will be impossible to load valid data.
  - You can change the location of downloads by changing the "dl_root" variable in the script to choose a custom output folder.
  - US unlocking is only available when the user logs in with their credentials.
- - US unlocking requires the use of a US proxy that supports cookies, POST requests and HTTPS.

 ## Examples